tri2911/LADA/README.md

 # LADA: Scalable Label-Specific CLIP Adapter for Continual Learning

-Our paper "LADA: Scalable Label-Specific CLIP Adapter for Continual Learning" has been accepted to **ICML 2025**! 🎉
+This is the source code for our paper "LADA: Scalable Label-Specific CLIP Adapter for Continual Learning" which has been accepted to **ICML 2025**.

 ## Requirements